CrystalChun/assisted-service-mcp/README.md

 * **list_versions** - Lists the available OpenShift versions for installation with the assisted installer

+* **display_versions** - Displays the available OpenShift versions and their support levels as a table for an end-user

 * **list_operator_bundles** - Lists the operator bundles that can be optionally added to a cluster during installation

 * **add_operator_bundle_to_cluster** - Request an operator bundle to be installed with the given cluster